 Individual therapy consists of one-on-one interactions between individuals in treatment and therapists or counselors.
 Therapists and counselors provide opportunities for clients to process successes and setbacks in their recovery, address issues or concerns that they may be hesitant or unwilling to bring up in a group setting and receive focused feedback from an experienced professional.

 The impact of substance abuse disorders and addiction is rarely limited to the afflicted individual.
 Family members and close friends are often affected by their loved ones’ struggles and can often play important roles in their recovery.
-Family therapy has shown to heal wounds and borders that have been created among family members secondary to substance abuse.
-Therapists can teach family members about the importance of positive coping skills and interpersonal communication skills so each member can learn to provide adequate support to their loved one in therapy.
+Family therapy has been shown to heal wounds and borders that have been created among family members secondary to substance abuse.
+Therapists can teach family members about the importance of positive coping skills and interpersonal communication skills so each member can learn to provide adequate support to their loved ones in therapy.

 After the client has completed a partial hospitalization program, their recovery journey is just beginning.
 The treatment team may recommend that the client enroll in an intensive outpatient or an outpatient program or recommend community support combined with once-a-week outpatient therapy.
 Finding a program that offers comprehensive aftercare services is as crucial as choosing a facility that provides integrated care.
 The client should have access to counselors, support groups, and other recovery resources after they have completed treatment to evolve in recovery.
 Many treatment programs offer community resources, online support groups, and an alumni program where the client can become connected within the recovery community.